A Simple ColdFusion Image Manager for TinyMCE

 Jean-Pierre

-on Monday 21 November 2011 12:34 PM
+Monday 21 November 2011 12:34 PM

 In you demo above when I end up with the window with the "My images" and "Add images" links on top nothing happens when I click "Add images".
 I have Windows 7 and I've tried it with Firefox and MS Internet Explorer.

-on Tuesday 22 November 2011 10:25 AM
+Tuesday 22 November 2011 10:25 AM

 Seems like TinyMCE ver used in the demo stopped working.
 Updated it.
 Found a other error in the main files while investigating this.
 Thanks!